Skip to content

 Eventually I faced a binary choice.
 Option one: kick-start the commercial side.
 Option two: get a paying job and move on.

-What did I learn?
+What I learned

-And a market that is not ready cannot be forced.
-You can only wait it out, and that costs more in time, money and quality of life than most founders imagine.
+That timing beats technology.
+We had the right product.
+We had the right insight.
+We had provable results from real customers.
+The market still was not ready, and a market that is not ready cannot be forced.
+You can only wait it out, which costs more in time, money and quality of life than most founders imagine when they start.

 Today, thirteen years later, what we built is a standard requirement at several of our old customers.
 The market caught up.
-That does not solve the problem of being there ten years too early.
-But it confirms the insight was right.
+That does not solve the problem of being there ten years too early, but it confirms the insight was right.
 Just not the timing.